Tomas-Ka/green-web-template/_notes/your-first-note.md

 ### Next steps

-**If this template is useful to you in any way, consider [donating](https://ko-fi.com/maximevaillancourt) to support my work**. ☕

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This digital garden template is free, open-source, and [available on GitHub here](/https://github.com/defyd/green-web-template).

 Optional: [[Obsidian Setup]]

 Go forth, have fun, and learn new something every day! ✌️

-### Footnotes